iandyh/iandyh.github.com/_posts/2015-11-02-weekly-reading-44.md

 [https://aphyr.com/posts/288-the-network-is-reliable](https://aphyr.com/posts/288-the-network-is-reliable)

-It's a collection of many many production accidents reports, or a more brutal word,  postmortems.
+It's a collection of many many production incidents reports, or a more brutal word,  postmortems.
 The conclusion is simple: Your network is NOT reliable and be prepared for the shit.

 # Billing Incident Post-Mortem: Breakdown, Analysis and Root Cause

 [https://www.twilio.com/blog/2013/07/billing-incident-post-mortem-breakdown-analysis-and-root-cause.html](https://www.twilio.com/blog/2013/07/billing-incident-post-mortem-breakdown-analysis-and-root-cause.html)

 I found a Redis report from the second article.
-The root cause to their Redis production accident: A master was disconnected with its multiple slaves.
+The root cause to their Redis production incident: A master was disconnected with its multiple slaves.
 When the connection was resumed, the multiple `sync` command overloaded the master and it failed.
 During the restart, the master loaded a wrong configuration file so that it started with a non-existent AOF file instead of an RDB file.
 As a result, all the data in master was gone.
 What's worse?
 The mis-configuration made the master become its own slave and become a read-only slave.
 So the master cannot be written and read.

 # The Stack That Helped Medium Drive 2.6 Millennia of Reading Time